by Dianne Boate

 Melt butter and sugar in hot water, let cool to lukewarm.
 Soften yeast in warm water and set aside; beat egg in a small bowl.
 In a large bowl, combine water, butter, and sugar mixture with yeast, egg, and salt.
 Add 5 cups of flour, mixing well, then knead right in the bowl a few times until smooth.
 Transfer to greased bowl, cover with plastic wrap and let rise.
 Punch down and refrigerate overnight.

-Next day, punch down dough, let it come to room temperature, scooped out 12 balls on a #24 ice cream scoop and place them in greased muffin tins.
+Next day, punch down dough, let it come to room temperature, or put it in the microwave for faster results, I do it with my Microwave stand with storage, scooped out 12 balls on a #24 ice cream scoop and place them in greased muffin tins.

 Return dough to the refrigerator.
 Two days later, repeat the process but this time shaped the balls into ropes and tie a simple knot with the dough.
 Let rise, bake, and you’ll find it will be even more flavorful.
 Total rolls, 24.